Bellona Foundation: History

-and Archangel Counties" raised serious concerns about the safety of the decommissioned soviet nuclear-powered submarines after the dissolution of the USSR.
+and Archangel Counties" raised serious concerns about the safety of the decommissioned Soviet nuclear-powered submarines after the dissolution of the USSR.
 In February 1996, Russian FSB arrested Bellona's Russian expert Alexander Nikitin, a former Soviet naval officer, and charged him with treason through espionage for his contributions to Bellona's report on the nuclear safety within the Russian Northern Fleet.
-The Russian Supreme Court completely exonerated him in 2000.
+The Russian Supreme Court exonerated him in 2000.

 In 2003, Bellona accessed radioactive contamination at Sellafield nuclear reprocessing facility in England.

 At the 2009 United Nations Climate Change Conference (COP15) in Copenhagen, Bellona presented "101 Solutions to Climate Change".

 In 2013, Bellona Foundation filed a police report after it learned that a "disposal well in the Norwegian Sea owned by Norway’s state oil company Statoil leaked 3,428 tons of hazardous chemicals and oil-based drilling fluids over six years at the Njord site".

-Strategy

-Since the B7 program's inception in 1998, more than 100 companies, organizations, and enterprises have participated.
-In 2003, among Bellona's B7 partnership program with business and industry were: Aker Kværner, Aker RGI, Applied Plasma Physics, Bertel O. Steen, Braathens, Conoco Phillips Norway, Coop Norge, E-CO, Eidesvik, Eiendomsspar, Energos Energy and Industry, Eramet, Ferrolegeringens Forskningsforening, Norwegian Fishing Vessels Owners Association, Fred Olsen, Marine Harvest, Confederation of Norwegian Business and Industry (NHO), Federation of Norwegian Processing Industries (PIL), Norway Post, Select Service Partner, Water Power Industries (WPI), Uniteam, Norske Shel, Skretting, Statkraft, and Statoil.

-As a consequence of the Bellona Foundation's realization that the environmental movement would not be able to drive the required adjustments to fight the looming challenges to the environment on its own, the organization began working with industry and business.
-Through the B7 program, Bellona wanted to aid those enterprises that were willing to take the environment protection in earnest.
-It also wanted to offer businesses an arena on which they could take the step from being a part of the problem to becoming a part of the solution.

-Additionally, Bellona has contributed to the promotion of renewable energy in Russia.
+Russia’s invasion of Ukraine on 24 February 2022 led Bellona to terminate its operations in Russia, close its offices, and relocate its staff and expertise to a new office in Vilnius, which opened in 2023.

+In April 2023, Russia declared Bellona as an "undesirable" organization.

 Funding

 Bellona's yearly spending was 25 million Norwegian Kroner (NOK) in 2001.
-Among the sources: 10 million NOK came from selling advertising; 6 million NOK was received from the Norwegian Ministry of Foreign Affairs for projects in Russia, and 1 million NOK was received from the Norwegian government for general purposes; 6 million NOK was received from business sector to implement the B7 program; 2 million NOK came from sales of reports, donations and gifts.
+Amongst the sources: 10 million NOK came from selling advertisements; 6 million NOK was received from the Norwegian Ministry of Foreign Affairs for projects in Russia, and 1 million NOK was received from the Norwegian government for general purposes; 6 million NOK was received from business sector to implement the B7 program; 2 million NOK came from donations and gifts.

+For many years, Bellona has collaborated with major international philanthropic organizations, including the Children’s Investment Fund Foundation (CIFF) and the ClimateWorks Foundation.
+The organization also receives project-specific funding from European and Norwegian sources, such as the European Climate Foundation (ECF), the European Union’s Horizon programme, the Research Council of Norway, and the Norwegian Radiation and Nuclear Safety Authority.

 Criticism

-In Norway, the Bellona Foundation was criticized for "publicity seeking", and in Russia — for accepting funds from the Norwegian government.
+In Norway, the Bellona Foundation was criticized for "seeking publicity", and in Russia — for accepting funds from the Norwegian government.
 Some maintain that Bellona damaged its environmental credibility by "cooperating with market agents", transforming it into more of a consultancy for private companies than an environmental NGO.